DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/annotations/annotations.md

 When a user long-presses an annotation or hovers the mouse pointer over it, the **VectorMap** displays a [tooltip](/api-reference/_hidden/BaseWidgetAnnotationConfig/tooltipEnabled.md '{basewidgetpath}/Configuration/annotations/#tooltipEnabled').

 Objects in the **annotations[]** array configure individual annotations.
-To specify options common for all annotations, use the [commonAnnotationSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/commonAnnotationSettings '{basewidgetpath}/Configuration/commonAnnotationSettings/') object.
+To specify properties common for all annotations, use the [commonAnnotationSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/commonAnnotationSettings '{basewidgetpath}/Configuration/commonAnnotationSettings/') object.
 Individual settings take precedence over common settings.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/VectorMap/CustomAnnotations/"